What Is Laxative Misuse?

 10-60% of those with eating disorders misuse laxatives.

-The review also suggested that part of the reason patients engaged in this behavior was the belief that the medications would meaningfully reduce how many calories they absorb from their food.
-[5]
+The review also suggested that part of the reason patients engaged in purging behavior was the belief that taking laxatives would meaningfully reduce the number of calories they absorbed from their food.5

 Potential Complications of Laxative Misuse

-Unfortunately, laxative misuse can result in a number of health complications, with some being potentially dangerous.
+Unfortunately, laxative misuse can result in a number of potentially dangerous health complications.

 Somewhat paradoxically, constipation is one of the most common effects of misusing laxatives.
-This is because overusing the medication can cause the intestines to lose nerve and muscle response, which is an important part of the bowel movement process.
-[6]
+Overusing the medication can cause the intestines to lose nerve and muscle response, which is an integral part of the bowel movement process.6

 Results of Chronic Laxative Misuse

-Over time, laxative misuse may cause more serious health concerns.
+Over time, laxative misuse may cause more serious health concerns and severe eating disorder symptoms.

 Seeking Help for Bulimia and Laxative Abuse